nimblecrm/api-docs/docs/contacts/update.rst

 Parameters
 ----------
 All parameters are passed as JSON in request body.
-Parameters are mandatory
+You should pass at least one of the parameters: ``fields`` or ``avatar_url`` (or both).

 **fields**
     Describes a dictionary organized in the same structure as a contact listing response.
 In this structure, each key is field name.
     Values are lists of dicts, having two fields: value - actual value to store in contact field, modifier - field modifier to use, if field can have one.
     Values provided in this list will replace actual field's values for contact.
     If you want to remove all values from field — pass ``null`` as value.

+**avatar_url** — optional, default: None
+    String, pointing to avatar, that should be assigned to the contact.

+    .. note:: Nimble uses lazy loading mechanism for avatars, and didn't perform any checks for URL validness during ``avatar_url`` setting.
+If you'll pass invalid parameter here — no avatar will be displayed for contact.

 Example: